POS 100 American National Government (3 Credits)

 POS 250 Introduction to Public Administration (3 Credits)

-This course introduces students to Public Administration, help them understand its fundamentals, especially the development and implementation of public policy.
-The discussion includes the conceptual and practical understanding of the subject matter focus
+Introduction to Public Administration, its fundamentals, especially the development and implementation of public policy.
+Includes the conceptual and practical understanding of the subject matter focusing on topics such as planning, budgeting, ethics, the policy process, and intergovernmental relations.
+Prerequisite: POS 230

 POS 315 African American Politics (3 Credits)